arturcarvalho/tutorial-1/README.md

 export default BlogLayout;
 ```

 `props.children` is where the magic will happen.
 Any page content given to the layout will be rendered here.
-Back to `HomePage` and `AboutPage`, we add a `<BlogLayout>` wrapper and now they're back to focusing on the content they care about:
+Back to `HomePage` and `AboutPage`, we add a `<BlogLayout>` wrapper and now they're back to focusing on the content they care about (we can remove the import for `Link` and `routes` from `HomePage` since those are in the Layout instead):

 ```javascript
 // web/src/pages/HomePage/HomePage.js